opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 * Elasticsearch version 7.9.0 uses Lucene 8.6.0 and 8.6.1 search libraries.
 This introduced a [memory leak issue](https://github.com/elastic/elasticsearch/issues/61512) in Elasticsearch version 7.9.0.
 In Elasticsearch version 7.9.1, the issue is fixed as it uses Lucene 8.6.2 search library.
 Therefore, we skipped the Open Distro for Elasticsearch version 1.10.0 and are releasing Open Distro for Elasticsearch version 1.10.1, based on Elasticsearch version 7.9.1.

+## BREAKING CHANGES

+### Security Kibana Plugin

+* Renamed `backend_role` to `External entity` on UI and move the role mapping function to role page.
+Now you can map roles to backend_role or users on role edit page.
+* Combined `security_authentication` and `security_preferences` cookie into one, because Kibana new plugin platform only support one session cookie.

 ## FEATURES